 - Weather protection – whether you get a lot of sun or a lot of rain, you will want some sort of weather protection for your surfaces

-- Safety – you’ll be cooking using fire and electricity, and no doubt you will have kitchen tools like knives to hand, keeping everything safe and easy to lock away is important
+- Safety – you’ll be cooking using fire and electricity, and no doubt you will have kitchen tools like knives to hand, keeping everything safe and easy to lock away is important.
+Equally as important is finding an electrician like Boulden Brothers to make sure everything is wired correctly

 - Practical stuff – you will want to ensure you are able to have everything you need for it to be a functional kitchen.
 Do you need electrics or will a diesel generator do?
 Do you need a gas plumbed grill or can a standalone grill work in the space?
 Can you fit a plumbed in sink?